nais/doc/docs/persistence/postgres.md

 ### Personal database access

-In order to access the database with your personal...
+In order to access the database with your personal cloud user.

 #### Prerequisites

-When the instance is created, we need to grant the IAM users access to the public schema.
+When the instance is created, we need to grant the IAM users access to the "public" schema.

-This can be done once for all users granted <xxx> in the project like this (they all receive the role cloudsqliamuser):
+This can be done once in the instance like this (all IAM users are assigned the role cloudsqliamuser):
 ```
 alter default privileges in schema public grant all on tables to cloudsqliamuser;
 ```

-Or to a specific user like so (the user must have been created):
+Or to a specific user like this (the IAM user must exist in the database):
 ```
 alter default privileges in schema public grant all on tables to 'user@nav.no';
 ```

-This can either be done by using the default application database user during database creation/migration scripts (e.g. flyway), or as a one-time setup by using the default postgres user.
+This can either be done by using the default application database user during database creation/migration with scripts (e.g. flyway), or as a one-time setup by using the default postgres user.

 Set the password for the postgres user:
 ```